The Menin Road (painting): Commission

 In April 1918, Nash was commissioned by the British War Memorials Committee to paint a battlefield scene, for the proposed, national Hall of Remembrance, which was never built.
 He decided to depict a section of the Ypres Salient, that had been devastated during the Battle of the Menin Road Ridge, at the top of the Bassevillebeek Spur, where the British called a cluster of German pill boxes Tower Hamlets.
 Nash originally intended to call the painting A Flanders Battlefield but eventually chose The Menin Road.
 The road, now the N8, was the main road from Ypres to Menin, passing Sanctuary Wood, Hooge Crater, Inverness Copse and Hellfire Corner.

 Nash knew the area well from the spring of 1917, when he served in the British Expeditionary Force (BEF) on the Western Front and from later that year, when he returned to the war zone as an official war artist.
-From late October to November 1917, Nash made some fifty drawings of the front, visiting Hill 60, Gheluvelt, Inverness Copse, Zillebeke and Sanctuary Wood.
+From late October to November 1917, Nash made about fifty drawings of the front, visiting Hill 60, Gheluvelt, Inverness Copse, Zillebeke and Sanctuary Wood.
 Nash had come under shellfire when travelling along the route and had the quick reactions of his driver to thank for his survival.
 He considered Tower Hamlets to be "perhaps the most dreaded and disastrous locality of any area in any of the theatres of War".